Brad Kotz

-Bradley 'Brad' A. Kotz was a four-time All-American NCAA lacrosse player at Syracuse University from 1982 to 1985.
+Bradley A. Kotz (born January 30, 1963) is an American former lacrosse player.
+He was a four-time All-American college lacrosse player at Syracuse University from 1982 to 1985.

 Syracuse Orange

 The Orange won an NCAA Men's Lacrosse Championship in 1983 and made two additional appearances in the NCAA finals in 1984 and 1985, with Kotz as their leading player.

-In the 1983 championship, Kotz teamed with Tim Nelson to lead the Orange to a 17-16 upset over Johns Hopkins, and the team's first national title since 1925.
+In the 1983 championship, Kotz teamed with Tim Nelson to lead the Orange to a 17–16 upset over Johns Hopkins, and the team's first national title since 1925.
 Kotz scored five goals, all in the second half, and was named the tournament MVP in leading Syracuse back from a 12 to 5 second half deficit.

 Kotz was named the USILA player of the year in 1983, and was inducted into the National Lacrosse Hall of Fame in 2001.

 Kotz was also a member of the ILF World Champion US squads for the 1986 and 1990 World Lacrosse Championships, teaming with John Tucker, Larry Quinn, Tony Resch and Dave Pietramala.

 Major Indoor Lacrosse League

 Brad was one of the major early draws for indoor lacrosse, playing professionally from 1987 to 1991 with the Major Indoor Lacrosse League Washington Wave and with the Philadelphia Wings, and winning two championships with the Wings.
 He led the league in scoring in 1989 and was named first team All-Pro in 1990.
-In 1987 Kotz teamed with Frank Urso in leading the Washington Wave to a 20-15 win over the Wings in the semi-finals, and a close one-goal loss to the Baltimore Thunder in the finals.
+In 1987 Kotz teamed with Frank Urso in leading the Washington Wave to a 20–15 win over the Wings in the semi-finals, and a close one-goal loss to the Baltimore Thunder in the finals.
 Kotz attended the University of Pennsylvania Wharton School while playing for Philadelphia.
 During this time, he was also an assistant coach at the University of Pennsylvania under Tony Seaman, helping guide the Quakers to the 1988 Ivy League title and NCAA tournament appearance.